an0rak-dev/workbook/blog/content/project/avatar.md

 I'll not do the comment system on my website, I don't want this blog to become like Twitter, Facebook or anything like this.
-If people like the thing they see, or want to discuss with me about it, there's a contact section.²
+If people like the thing they see, or want to discuss with me about it, there's a contact section.

 Also Got the Covid last week, still pretty tired now, but no more fever.
 But the website is online now, so let's back to work shall we ?